 Obtaining a solution to Problem 1 requires knowledge of observed dust devils: therefore, the problem should be re-solved whenever a new dust devil is observed.
 To address this, we implement the algorithm in a receding-horizon fashion.
-Each spacecraft solves Equations (1a)-(1f) with a fixed time horizon - in the simulation results, we use a fifteen-minute time horizon.
-As soon as new information is received (either through a direct observation, or through an update to the global event map provided by another spacecraft), the spacecraft re-solves the problem with the same horizon.
+Each spacecraft solves Equations (1a)-(1f) within a fixed time horizon - in the simulation results, we use a fifteen-minute time horizon.
+The selection of the time horizon represents a trade-off between computational performance and optimality of the resulting schedule; specifically, the fifteen-minute time horizon is sufficient to plan slewing motions from any pointing attitude to any other pointing attitude, and allows spacecraft to plan revisits of dust devils detected by multiple spacecraft ahead of them in a train; at the same time, the optimization problem can consistently be solved in under 100ms, as discussed in the Computational Performance section.
+As soon as new information is received (either through a direct observation, or through an update to the global event map provided by another spacecraft), the spacecraft re-solves the problem with the same horizon (that is, for the fifteen minutes following the update).
 Also, before the horizon is reached, the problem is solved again, irrespective of whether new information is available.
 The receding horizon approach ensures that the computation cost is highly contained (as shown in the Numerical Simulation & Results section), while incorporating new information in the solution as soon as it becomes available.